Church of Our Lady of Victories at the Sablon: Nave and choir

 Striking features of the nave are the pillars that have no capital, contributing to the verticalising effect.
 The columns of the nave hold twelve statues of apostles, dating from the mid-17th century, which were sculpted by some of the leading Baroque sculptors of that time.
 The triforium is remarkable for its rhythmic vesica piscis motifs.

 The polychrome murals in the choir date from the first half of the 15th century.
-There is a magnificent triptych of the Flemish painter Michiel Coxie on The Resurrection of Christ, as well as a Beheading of Barbara, formerly attributed to Erasmus Quellinus, but now attributed to Gaspar de Crayer.
+There is a triptych of the Flemish painter Michiel Coxie on The Resurrection of Christ, as well as a Beheading of Barbara, formerly attributed to Erasmus Quellinus, but now attributed to Gaspar de Crayer.
 The stained glass windows are relatively recent and largely the work of the artists Samuel Coucke, Louis-Charles Crespin and Jacques Colpaert.

 The Baroque pulpit is a work of Marc de Vos, executed in 1697 for the Temple of the Augustinians in Brussels, which no longer exists.
 It is decorated with medallions of Saint Thomas Aquinas, the Virgin Mary and Saint Thomas of Villanova.
 The base on which the pulpit rests is formed by four sculptures symbolising the Four Evangelists: the angel (Matthew), the eagle (John), the lion (Mark) and the ox (Luke).

 The church houses several Baroque funeral monuments.
 It also holds other treasures such as the reliquary with the bones of Saint Wivina.